jeffreyyourman/TTT-Blog/src/pages/blog/2021-04-18-how-to-get-out-of-vim.md

 ---
 templateKey: blog-post
-title: How to get out of VIM
+title: How to get out of VIM2
 date: 2021-04-18T05:03:36.326Z
 description: How to get out of VIM in terminal
 featuredpost: false